sjaehn/BSchaffl/README.md

 ### 🔗 Shared data (experimental)

 If you use multiple instances of B.Schaffl you may be interested in sharing the plugin settings between the instances.
-Click on one of the four shared data boxes and the respective plugin instance is linked to the shared data.
-If you now click onto the same shared data box in another plugin instance, both plugin instances get the same data.
+Click on one of the four shared data fields and the respective plugin instance is linked to the shared data.
+The plugin instance data are copied to the shared data field if no other plugin instance is linked to this shared data field before (otherwise *vise versa*).

+If you now click on the same shared data box in another plugin instance, both plugin instances get the same data.

 Click again on the selected box to unlink the plugin instance from shared data.
+The plugin now shows the host-provided data.

 Note: Shared data are unlinked from host automation.